92nd Academy Awards: Ceremony

 Originally in April 2017, the Academy had scheduled the 92nd ceremony for February 23, 2020.
 However, due to record low television viewership and ratings attained by recent Oscar broadcasts, the AMPAS Board of Governors decided to move the date for the 2020 gala by two weeks to February 9 in hopes of combating film awards season fatigue.
 This marked the earliest date on which the ceremony has been held.
-Furthermore, in light of the recent success of last year's hostless ceremony that resulted in an improvement in ratings, ABC entertainment president Karey Burke announced the event would proceed without a host for the second consecutive year.
+In November 2019, the Academy announced that the show would be produced by Stephanie Allain and Lynette Howell Taylor.
+In January 2020, Glenn Weiss was announced as the director for the fifth year in a row.
+Furthermore, in light of the recent success of last year's hostless ceremony that resulted in an improvement in ratings, ABC entertainment president Karey Burke announced in January 2020 that the event would proceed without a host for the second consecutive year.
 Burke stated the ceremony would feature "huge entertainment values, big musical numbers, comedy, and star power".

 Several other people participated in the production of the ceremony.
 Production designer Jason Sherwood designed an ambitiously technological stage design for the ceremony which prominently featured a sculptural shell that protruded toward the audience and 1,100 Swarovski crystals.
 Furthermore, the stage itself was used to display movie clips and nominations graphics packages instead of projecting those images onto a regular rectangular screen.
 Rickey Minor served as musical director and conductor for the ceremony.
 Musician Questlove served as an in-house DJ during the gala.
 Rapper Eminem made a surprise appearance during the ceremony to perform his Oscar-winning song "Lose Yourself" from the 2002 film 8 Mile after being absent from the 75th ceremony in 2003 to perform the song.
+During the performance of "Into the Unknown", several foreign language excerpts were sung by the actresses who performed it in local versions.
 During the performance of excerpts from the Best Original Score nominees, Eímear Noone became the first woman to conduct the orchestra during an Oscar ceremony.